ericyoc/nn_model_gestalt_reporter_poc/README.md

-# Neural Network Model Reverse Engineering
+# Neural Network Model Reverse Engineering Toolkit

 A comprehensive toolkit for analyzing and reverse engineering neural network models from various frameworks.
-This suite consists of two main scripts: a model downloader and a detailed analyzer that extracts architectural details, performance characteristics, and deployment insights from black-box models.
+This toolkit consists of two main scripts: a model downloader and a detailed analyzer that extracts architectural details, performance characteristics, and deployment insights from black-box models.

 ## Motivating Works
 Satwik Kundu and Swaroop Ghosh.
 2024.
 SoK Paper: Security Concerns in Quantum Machine Learning as a Service.
 In Proceedings of the International Workshop on Hardware and Architectural Support for Security and Privacy 2024 (HASP '24).
 Association for Computing Machinery, New York, NY, USA, 28–36. https://doi.org/10.1145/3696843.3696846